TongjiFinLab/FinReasoning/README.md

 | TouchstoneGPT     | 12.0                 | 12.0 | 11.6  | 11.9  | 0.0    | 23.8           | 17.9        | 12.6      | 18.1  | 0      | 38.3         | 28.7 | 30.8 | 34.2 | 33.0  | 0      | 0            |
 | Average           | 40.9                 | 52.7 | 40.7  | 44.8  | 59.5   | 79.8           | 57.6        | 50.9      | 62.1  | 75.4   | 76.8         | 69.6 | 69.6 | 73.9 | 72.5  | 67.4   | 67.4         |

+<a id="license-asset-documentation-and-ethics-statement"></a>

-# 📄 Asset Documentation
+# 📄 License, Asset Documentation, and Ethics Statement

+## License

+- **Code**: The source code is released under the Apache License 2.0.
+- **Data**: The FinReasoning dataset is released under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC BY-NC-SA 4.0).
+- **Attribution**: Users of the dataset should cite FinReasoning and retain the dataset license notice in derived non-commercial benchmark materials.

+## Asset Documentation

-- **Data Sources & Distribution**: Financial data is sourced from public platforms and partner organizations.
-Due to authorization constraints, we only provide strictly anonymized evaluation datasets and scripts for public download.
+- **Data Sources and Distribution**: Financial data is sourced from public platforms and partner organizations.
+Due to authorization constraints, only anonymized evaluation datasets and supporting benchmark files are distributed.
 Raw financial research reports are not distributed.
-- **Copyright Limitations**: Data from partner organizations is strictly limited to the scope of this benchmark and cannot be redistributed.
-Some original financial data may have third-party copyright restrictions.
+- **Copyright Limitations**: Some original financial source materials may be subject to third-party copyright or authorization restrictions.
+The released dataset should be used within the scope of the CC BY-NC-SA 4.0 license and applicable third-party restrictions.
-- **Usage Terms**: This project and its datasets are strictly for academic research.
-Commercial use, redistribution, and use for training generative models that may provide misleading financial advice are strictly prohibited.
+- **Usage Terms**: The dataset is intended for non-commercial academic research and benchmarking.
+Redistribution or adaptation must follow the CC BY-NC-SA 4.0 attribution, non-commercial, and share-alike requirements.

-# ⚖️ Ethics Statement
+## Ethics Statement

 - **Not Investment Advice**: This benchmark is strictly designed for academic evaluation of LLM reasoning.
-The outputs and examples must never be relied upon for real-world investments or trading decisions to avoid severe financial risks.
+The outputs and examples must never be relied upon for real-world investments or trading decisions.
-- **Misuse Prevention**: Care must be taken to prevent benchmark outputs from being misused to generate misleading financial reports.
+- **Misuse Prevention**: Care must be taken to prevent benchmark outputs from being misused to generate misleading financial reports, deceptive financial claims, or inappropriate investment recommendations.
-- **Compliance**: It is strictly prohibited to use this project (including data, code, and model outputs) for any illegal, fraudulent, or unethical financial activities.
+- **Compliance**: It is strictly prohibited to use this project, including data, code, and model outputs, for illegal, fraudulent, manipulative, or unethical financial activities.